Wenxc/YOLOv5-GradCAM/README.md

 # yolov5-grad-cam
 A simple implementation of Grad-cam for YOLO-v5.
-To be more simple, You can just copy PlotCAM.py into your project and run it
+To be simpler, You can just copy PlotCAM.py into your project and run it

 Please  give a ⭐ if this functionality benefits your research and projects.